Hither and Yon

 Where to go and where to get off

 During my years of concert touring—sometimes alone, sometimes with agreeable companions—I discovered early that one of life’s greatest joys is travelling at another’s expense.
 In my journeys around Europe and the US I sometimes kept notes from which I could later extrapolate adventures even more remarkable and meals even more delectable than those I had actually experienced.
-Here’s a selection:
+Here’s a selection, plus some later travels, near and far:

 Auberge La Grange du Cros is a rural bistro near Saillac in the Lot.
 The menu cards on the table offered four courses and wine for a modest fifteen euros.
 Had we perhaps entered a soup kitchen in Plato’s heaven?